authorjoymas/authorjoymas/new_page_instruction.md

 1. Open the file content/color.txt
 2. On a new line type the id you previously set followed by a colon and the hexadecimal value of the colour (remember the hash) e.g. 'name: #12ab43'

-> You can actually to a bunch of other background stuff such as images, gradients etc, the bit after the colon just needs any valid set of css background values.
+> You can actually do a bunch of other background stuff such as images, gradients etc, the bit after the colon just needs any valid set of css background values.
 Look here [MDN DOCs](https://developer.mozilla.org/en-US/docs/Web/CSS/background)

 ## Adding Content